roualdes/MATH131/week-01.md

 The `dict` referenced by the name `d` is created using curcly braces, instead of square brackets like for a list.
-Between the curly braces the pattern goes `key: value` pairs separated by commas, where the colon `:` distinguishes the key from the value.
-There's lots of options for the key types, but it'll be easiest if we think of the keys as specifically type `str` for now.
+Between the curly braces the pattern repeats `key: value` pairs separated by commas, where the colon `:` distinguishes the key from the value.
+There are lots of options for the key types, but it will be easiest if we think of the keys as specifically type `str` for now.

 The dict `d` associates with key `"pi"` the value stored in the variable `x`, that we created earlier.
 The key `"list"` associates the list `l`.

 The options for indexing `dict`s are, in some sense, more restrictive than for `list`s.
-There's no slices with `dict`s.
-However, one can mutate (think edit) a `dict` by indexing into a key that doesn't exist.
+There are no slices with `dict`s.
+However, one can mutate (think edit) a `dict` by indexing into a key that doesn't exist in order to mutate the dict `d` and associate the new key with a specified value.
+If the key happens to exist already, the equals sign below will instead over-write the value previously associated with the key.

 ```{code-cell}
 d["python"] = "seems fancy"